skratchdot/mongodb-schema/README.md

         fields to include or exclude.
 Currently, you cannot pass in nested structures, you need to pass in dot notation keys.

+    limit - number (default: 50)
+        Behaves the same as the limit in mapReduce(), but defaults to 50.
+        You can pass in 0 or -1 to process all documents.

 ## Usage: ##

     // Return schema results inline